Learning rate adaptive stochastic gradient descent optimization methods: numerical simulations for deep learning methods for partial differential equations and convergence analyses: Convergence analysis of SGD with random learning rates

 \subsection{Convergence in probability for quadratic optimization problems}

 In this section we specialize \cref{cor:convergence_in_probability} to the case where the considered objective function is a quadratic function of the form $\fl ( \theta , \vartheta ) = \param \norm{\theta - \vartheta } ^2$.
 In this case it turns out the \SGD\ sequence is automatically bounded, so the restriction to the event $\cE$ in \cref{cor:convergence_in_probability} can be removed.
 We first collect in \cref{lem:boundedness0}, \cref{lem:boundedness}, and \cref{cor:boundedness2} a few well-known results regarding almost sure boundedness of random variables.
-The proofs of these results are only included for completeness.
+The proofs of these results are omitted, they can be found in the \href{https://arxiv.org/abs/2406.14340}{arXiv-version} of this article.

 \begin{lemma}[Almost sure boundedness of measurable functions] Let $ ( \Omega, \cF, \mu ) $ be a measure space and let $ X \colon \Omega \to \R $ be measurable.
 Then